About the Clinic

-The Neighborhood Law Clinic (NLC) provides a broad range of legal services including rental housing, employment, and public benefits law.
-Law students staff the community-based office at the UW South Madison Partnership space in the Villager Mall on Madison's South Side.
-Students also lead community education projects in addition to handling individual cases.
+The Neighborhood Law Clinic (NLC) provides a broad range of legal services including rental housing and employment law.
+Clinical law students staff the community-based office at the UW South Madison Partnership space in the Villager Mall on Madison's South Side.
+Students handle individual cases and engage in community-led education and advocacy when appropriate.

 Information for Students